apache/apisix/docs/en/latest/plugins/public-api.md

 title: public-api
 keywords:
   - APISIX
-  - Plugin
+  - API Gateway
   - Public API
   - public-api
-description: This document contains information about the Apache APISIX public-api Plugin.
+description: The public-api is used for exposing an API endpoint through a general HTTP API router.
 ---

 <!--